AmitGit217/Algorithms/README.md

-# Algorithms
+# Algorithms - Easy

-Data structures and Algorithms tasks with pseudo code and solutions from easy to an expert
+Data structures and Algorithms tasks with pseudo code and solutions easy level